CGCL-codes/ChartStamp/README.md

 # ChartStamp
-The implementation of ACM MM 2022 paper "ChartStamp: Robust Chart Encoding for Real-World Applications".
+The implementation of ACM MM 2022 paper "ChartStamp: Robust Chart Embedding for Real-World Applications".